Arnedeklerk/RDP5_RBDP_Rgrapher/README.md

 Martin DP, Murrell B, Golden M, Khoosal A, & Muhire B (2015) RDP4: Detection and analysis of recombination patterns in virus genomes.
 Virus Evolution 1: vev003 doi: 10.1093/ve/vev003

 ## Special Thanks
-Thanks to Darren Martin for his continued support in upkeeping RDP5 and general guidance
+Thanks to Darren Martin for his continued support in upkeeping RDP5 and general guidance.

-Thanks to Rentia Lourens for her contribution in the layering of geom_polygons
+Thanks to Rentia Lourens for her contribution in the layering of geom_polygons.

-Thanks to Steyn de Klerk (@staindk) for his contribution in geneMapHeight automation
+Thanks to Steyn de Klerk (@staindk) for his contribution in geneMapHeight automation.